Skip to main content

 In this area we have collected settings which are relevant for some advanced use cases.

-Advanced settings area
+Settings - Advanced area

 • Enable mobile mode - switches the app in mobile mode, which can be useful on small screens or app window sizes